CrackerCat/libsocks2c/README.md

 ---

 ***bUild***
-1. you need to add options before build

-    -DBUILD_SERVER_LIB=(ON)OFF
-    -DBUILD_CLIENT_LIB=(ON)OFF

-    you may enable both with -DPROTOCOL_AES256GCM

-2. by adding option -DENABLE_UOUT=ON, udp over utcp feature will be enabled and it requires some extra libraries
+1. by adding option -DENABLE_UOUT=ON, udp over utcp feature will be enabled and it requires some extra libraries

    on Linux or OSX, libtins, libpcap are required on Windows, wpcap, WinDivert, tins are required

    check the following list for support info

-3. when building lib for IOS, you need to add -DBUILD_IOS_LIB=ON
+2. when building lib for mobile platform, you need to add -DBUILD_MOBILE_LIB=ON

-   it will build client that is single thread version

    UOUT is not support on mobile platform

 ---
 ***Encryption:***

-There are three enctyption methods avaliable

-1. **PROTOCOL_CHACHA20**
-2. **PROTOCOL_CHACHA20POLY1305**
-3. **PROTOCOL_AES256GCM**

-define one before build
+We implement AES256GCM as encryption method

 ---
 ***UDP over uTCP***